 If you're like most people, you probably don't think about cleaning your wood cutting board until it's too late.
 By that point, the board is covered in food residue and bacteria, and it's a huge hassle to clean.
+Especially if you used your board with a meat hammer to tenderdize the meat.

 In this blog post, we will provide a step-by-step guide on how to clean your wood cutting board.
 We'll also discuss some of the best ways to prevent bacteria from growing on your board.